 People getting NIV are closely monitored by the intensive care team to check that they have the right amount of breathing support, and their condition is stabilising and improving.
 The monitoring includes checking breathing patterns and that they have the right amount of oxygen and carbon dioxide in their blood.
 See the Arterial blood gas on the Common blood tests page for more detail.

->

-> Some people find the masks uncomfortable or claustrophobic.
+Some people find the masks uncomfortable or claustrophobic.
 Small amounts of anti-anxiety medicine may be given to ease this.
-Some people might find NIV gives them all the help they need, and will need invasive ventilation.
+Some people might find NIV does not give them all the help they need, and they will need invasive ventilation.

->

-> The most common problems with non-invasive ventilation are a dry mouth, a sore face from the pressure of the mask and extra gas in the stomach.
+The most common problems with non-invasive ventilation are a dry mouth, a sore face from the pressure of the mask and extra gas in the stomach.

 Invasive ventilation is where the person is attached to the ventilator using an artificial airway, such as endotracheal tubes (placed into the windpipe (trachea) through the mouth or nose) or tracheostomies (procedure that creates an opening through the neck into the windpipe).